Radeu/Radeu-FSI-in-2D-Deformable-Channel-with-Oscillatory-Pressure-BC/README.md

 ## Running FEniCS Simulations
 To run simulations using FEniCS, modify the properties/ parameters such as channel length, fluid viscosity, and fluid density based in the given dimensionless numbers by adjusting lines 13, 200, 202, 266, and 267 in the provided Python scripts.
 It is assumed that other parameters remain unchanged.
 Upon execution, the Python scripts will produce .vtu files suitable for visualization in ParaView, along with .csv files containing data such as velocity, pressure, mesh displacement, and flow rate.
-These .csv files will subsequently be used in FinalPlotting.m to generate the corresponding curves.
+These .csv files will subsequently be used in FinalPlotting.m to generate the corresponding curves. \\

+The filenames encode the simulation parameters.
+For example, FSIGm0pt5Wo1.py corresponds to an elastoviscous number of 0.5 and a Womersley number of 1.

 ## Generating Figures
 The provided FinalPlotting.m script contains all the necessary code to generate the desired figures.
 To select a specific figure, uncomment the corresponding control_new option (lines 7–17) and comment out the others.
 Additionally, specify the required directories in the FolderList (line 5).